Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 15 minutes | 📍 Google Maps | Website

 Architecture fanatic?
 The downtown Florence area features lovely historic buildings.
 There are a few fun shops and quaint cafes you can check out when visiting.
-Most notable about this town is the Mexican food.
+What’s most notable about this town is the Mexican food.
 Stop for lunch at Lidia’s Cocina before returning to Tucson.
 This famous place serves up some of the best Sonoran food in Arizona!

 👉 Read Next: 31 Best Restaurants in Tucson